wdufrin/Agentspace_Manager/README.md

 ## How to Run

-1. Download or clone the project files.
-2. Serve the `index.html` file using a simple local web server (e.g., `python3 -m http.server` or the Live Server extension in VS Code).
+This method is recommended for development and uses the standard Node.js ecosystem.

+1.  **Install Dependencies**: Open your terminal in the project's root directory and run:
+    ```sh
+    npm install
+    ```
+2.  **Start the Development Server**: Once installation is complete, start the server:
+    ```sh
+    npm start
+    ```
+    This command will launch a development server and should automatically open the application in your default browser (usually at `http://localhost:3000` or a similar address).
-3. Open the application in your web browser.
+3.  **Configure the App**:
-4. Paste the access token generated from the `gcloud` command into the "Paste GCP Access Token" field.
+    -   Paste the access token generated from the `gcloud` command into the **"Paste GCP Access Token"** field.
-5. Enter your GCP Project ID or Project Number into the configuration section on the "Agents" page and click "Set".
+    -   Enter your GCP Project ID or Project Number into the configuration section on the **"Agents"** page and click **"Set"**.
-6. You can now use the application to manage your Agentspace resources.
+4.  **Ready to Use**: You can now use the application to manage your Agentspace resources.

 ## API Documentation & Examples